JGPTech/EchoKey/README.md

 *   Layer Evolution: Observes the dynamic evolution of quantum and classical layers during the simulation.
 *   Convergence Analysis: Analyzes metrics like uncertainty product, coherence, entropy, and state similarity.

-## 🔶 Seeking Research Support

-I'm an independent researcher with a published open-source mathematical framework: [EchoKey](https://zenodo.org/records/15377267).
-It models complex systems using principles from quantum mechanics, fractal geometry, and recursion, and has been successfully implemented in three distinct projects:

-- 🔐 EchoKey Encryption System
-- ⚛️ Quantum-Classical Hybrid Sequencer
-- 🌌 EchoKey-EFECGSC (Quantum Gravity Simulation)

-I am seeking $95,000 CAD in direct funding to continue full-time development of EchoKey, with **100% of funds going toward survival** (no overhead, no admin).

-If you’d like to support or sponsor this research, contact me at [Jonpoplett@JGPTech.net] Let’s build something that outlives us.